 A student common room is available for the use of all Physics students.

-The University Library holds journals and the recommended textbooks.
-These may be borrowed using the University Library Card.
+The University Library & Learning Centre holds journals and the recommended textbooks.
+These may be borrowed using the University library card.
 This card is issued to students upon registration and contains their University Registration Number (URN).

 The University has an extensive range of PC and UNIX machines, full internet access and email.
 The University has invested in resources to allow students to develop their IT skills.
 It also has an online learning environment, SurreyLearn.
 Computers are located in dedicated computer rooms.
 Access to these rooms is available 24 hours per day.

-A prize in memory of Professor Valentine Mayneord will be awarded to the student with the best overall performance, on the recommendation of the examinations board.
+A prize of £200 in memory of Professor Valentine Mayneord will be awarded to the student with the best overall performance on the Medical Physics course.
 Professor Mayneord was one of the pioneers of medical physics, who had a long association with the Department and encouraged the growth of teaching and research in the field.

 This MSc degree has been developed and is accredited to provide students with the knowledge base defined by the Institute of Physics and Engineering in Medicine (IPEM).
 IPEM is the UK’s professional body for the application of physics and engineering to medicine.